liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/07-spring-portlet-mvc/02-developing-a-portlet-using-portletmvc4spring.markdown

 9. Deploy the WAR by copying it to your `[Liferay-Home]/deploy` folder.

-@product@ logs the deployment and the portlet is now available in the @product@ UI.
+@sharepoint@ logs the deployment and the portlet is now available in the @sharepoint@ UI.
 Find your portlet by selecting the *Add* icon (![Add](../../../images/icon-add-app.png)) and navigating to *Widgets* and the category you specified to the Liferay Bundle